-Further, as described in the Amended Revised RRP, this air-lock door measure is not appropriate in light of the other changes made to the RRP in response to AQMD concerns regarding the primary capture of the blast furnace process gases - reducing the degree of "reliance" on the isolation door as desired by the AQMD.
-Second, Exide is proposing to route the hooding that would capture any gases getting past the isolation door through the primary APCS (afterburner and scrubber), providing the secondary level of fail-safe capture and control in a manner more reliable and effective than any upgrade to the isolation door itself.
-Third, Exide is proposing to enhance and tighten the enclosure within which the blast furnace sits in the facility to ensure that any gases escaping the door are, in fact, captured by this hooding around the top of the blast furnace and routed to the afterburner.
-All these measures in combination will address stated AQMD recommendations that all furnace process gases are contained or captured and routed through the intended APCS sequence (afterburner, baghouse, and scrubber).
+Further, this air-lock door measure is not appropriate in light of the other changes made to the RRP in response to AQMD comments.
+First, Exide is installing the new scrubber to address AQMD concerns regarding the primary capture of the blast furnace process gases - reducing the degree of "reliance" on the isolation door as desired by the AQMD.
+Second, Exide is proposing to route the hooding that would capture any gases getting past the isolation door through the new cartridge filter, RTO, and scrubber, providing the secondary level of fail-safe capture and control in a manner more reliable and effective than any upgrade to the isolation door itself.
+Third, Exide is proposing to enhance and tighten the enclosure within which the blast furnace sits in the facility to ensure that any gases escaping the door are, in fact, captured by this hooding around the top of the blast furnace and routed to the new a cartridge filter and RTO.
+All these measures in combination will address stated AQMD recommendations that all furnace process gases are contained or captured and routed through the intended APCS sequence (RTO, baghouse, and scrubber).

 Rather than further pursue these possible different door configurations, Exide is pursuing the approach encouraged by AQMD in its October 24, 2013 letter to make fundamental ventilation improvements to reduce the degree of primary reliance on the door to prevent process gas escape.
 These improvements include increasing the capacity of the main furnace air pollution control system (APCS) (as recommended in item 2 of the AQMD letter of October 24, 2013) and installation of the blast furnace charge level sensor to insure maintenance of the thimble seal.
-Beyond these primary measures at prevention of escape, Exide is proposing to reroute the ventilation for the hoods that collect any gases that escape the isolation door through the blast furnace afterburner to subsequent final control by wet scrubbing.
-Further, as described above, Exide is proposing to upgrade the enclosure housing the blast furnace itself within the smelting building to essentially place the furnace within and under a hood that will ensure that any gases escaping the isolation door will, in fact, be captured and routed to the hoods that will aid in achieving the arsenic and organic mass emissions limits of amended Rule 1420.1.
+Beyond these primary measures at prevention of escape, Exide is proposing to reroute the ventilation for the hoods that collect any gases that escape the isolation door through the blast furnace new RTO to subsequent final control by wet scrubbing.
+Further, as described above, Exide is proposing to upgrade the enclosure housing the blast furnace itself within the smelting building to essentially place the furnace within and under a hood that will ensure that any gases escaping the isolation door will, in fact, be captured and routed to the hoods that will now be vented to the RTO.
+This is one of several proposed measures that will aid in achieving the arsenic and organic mass emissions limits of amended Rule 1420.1.